GCCE/About GCCE/Institutes

 Applied Mathematics

-Electric Drives and Machines
+Electric Drives and Power Electronic Systems

 The Graz Center of Computational Engineering (GCCE) unites the expertise of 10 different institutes from 5 faculties of Graz University of Technology.
 By clicking on the symbols above, you can find out more about the corresponding GCCE members.